6859-sp21/a4-thecitythatneversleeps/README.md

 # The City that Never Sleeps

-Our visualization can be viewed on [Github Pages](https://6859-sp21.github.io/a4-thecitythatneversleeps/), but there are still some persisting issues with the deployment of the base map.
+Our visualization can be viewed on [Github Pages](https://6859-sp21.github.io/a4-thecitythatneversleeps/), but there are still some persisting Babel/WebWorker issues with the deployment of the MapBox API base map.
 For full functionality, please see the "Local Testing Instructions" section down below.

 ### Visualization Preview